kholodkandeel/Which-Debts-Are-Worth-the-Bank-s-Effort/README.md

 does the customer age or sex show a jump (discontinuity) at the $recovery amount ?

-we will test age them against the recovery amount then we will run explotory graphical analysis for the recoverd amount and analyse it statically
+we will test them against the recovery amount then we will run explotory graphical analysis for the recoverd amount and analyse it statically

 then we will take a regression-based approach to estimate the program impact at the $1000 threshold using data that is just above and below the threshold.